Sable and The Supers Ch. 04byFalcinator©

 "Are you sure, Sable?"

 She was naked when she stepped through the door into the gymnasium.
-She knew there were various chairs and benches that could occupy the space, but it was empty save for a pillar in the middle, which raised her eyebrow.
+She knew there were various chairs and benches that could occupy the space, but it was empty save for what looked like a chin-up bar suspended from the ceiling at about the right height for Sable to jump and grab it without super legs.
+She raised her eyebrows at that.
 She knew what the code meant, but not what it did.

-The Engineer had programmed his equipment from a wide set of the bondage playbook, including some of the more extreme parts.
+The Engineer had programmed his equipment from a wide set of the BDSM playbook, including some of the more extreme parts.
 She hadn't originally been planning to sample those particular delights.

-The jolt from an amplified Tazer sent her flying across the room to crash into the pillar.
+The jolt from an amplified Tazer in her lower back sent her flying across the room to skid underneath the bar.

 "SON OF A BITCH."

-One thing she had learned quite late was that a severe electrical shock didn't so much hurt and stun a Super as render them completely helpless for a good 30 seconds.
+One thing she had learned quite early was that a severe electrical shock didn't just hurt and stun a Super, it rendered them completely helpless for a good 30 seconds.

 She didn't see the arm that reached between her legs from behind, but she felt it when the pincers at its tip seized her clitoris for five seconds.

-Her anger was burnt away in the unstoppable lust reaction left from the Engineer piercing her clitoris, leaving her drained and limp but still angry.
+Her anger was burned away in the unstoppable lust reaction left from the Engineer piercing her clitoris, leaving her drained and limp but still angry.

 Instantly, the pincers closed upon her clit again, making her outburst twist into a wail of pure lust once more, her stretched body vibrating like a bowstring.